-- Your specimen must be delivered within 2 hours of production to the Cellular Pathology Department, Cytology Reception at the Royal Victoria Infirmary (in the New Victoria Wing, Level 3) on any week day (Monday to Friday) 8:30am to 3:30pm.
-Please ensure the sample is handed to a member of staff.
+- Your specimen must be delivered within 2 hours of production to the: Cellular Pathology Department, Cytology Reception at the Royal Victoria Infirmary ( in the New Victoria Wing, LEVEL 3) on any weekday (Monday to Friday) 8:00AM to 3:00PM.
+Please ensure that the sample is handed to a member of staff.

-- If your sample is more than four hours old on receipt in the laboratory and sperm are identified within it, you will be asked by your clinician to produce a repeat sample at the hospital
+- If any sperm are identified in your sample, you will be asked to provide a repeat sample at the hospital

 Please note that this service is not accredited by UKAS to CPA or ISO 15189:2012